Disclosure: When you make a purchase through our links, we may receive a commission.

 How does a Tubeless Bike Tire work

-Tubeless bike tires work by using a sealant to retain air between the rim and the tire.
+Tubeless bicycle tires work by using a sealant to retain air between the rim and the tire.
 This creates a much smoother ride because there is no need for a traditional tire inner tube.

 The sealant also prevents air from leaking out, which means that you don’t have to worry about flat tires.